santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 3. The installation for Application Designer will ask a series of questions.
 Here's what you should put:

-	a.
-Deploy PeopleTools client?
+	1. Deploy PeopleTools client?
 Y
-	b.
-Database Platform: 1 (Oracle)
+	2. Database Platform: 1 (Oracle)
-	c.
-Pshome: use the default
+	3. Pshome: use the default
-	d.
-Config peopletools client?
+	4. Config peopletools client?
 Y
-	e.
-Database name – use the name of the PSFT database in Step 3 Part 7
+	5. Database name – use the name of the PSFT database in Step 3 Part 7
-	f.
-Server name – example: instance123.sub123.sample.oraclevcn.com
+	6. Server name – example: instance123.sub123.sample.oraclevcn.com
-	g. userId – VP1 or PS (confirm this by logging into your PSFT instance through the web)
+	7. userId – VP1 or PS (confirm this by logging into your PSFT instance through the web)
-	h. connect id: people
+	8. connect id: people
-	i. connect password: the password you specified for connect_pwd in the user script when provisioning your PSFT instance
+	9. connect password: the password you specified for connect_pwd in the user script when provisioning your PSFT instance
-	j.
-PeopleTools Client deployment: 3
+	10. PeopleTools Client deployment: 3
-	k.
-Choose “n” for the next 4 questions to avoid any installation complications.
+	11. Choose “n” for the next 4 questions to avoid any installation complications.